Doctor Answers: Prostatitis vs BPH: What’s the Difference?

 Painful urination

-In other cases, patients with prostatitis will also have painful urination, primarily when associated with cystitis or lower urinary tract infections.
+In other cases, patients with prostatitis experience painful urination, primarily when associated with cystitis or lower urinary tract infections.

 Recurrent urinary infections

-Men should not have urinary infections, or at least not as commonly as women.
-Urinary infections in men are a complication of another process.
-They also cause potential complications such as prostatitis.
+Men should not have urinary infections as commonly as women.
+Urinary infections in men are often a complication of another process.
+They can also cause potential complications such as prostatitis.
 Therefore, recurrent urinary infections should be investigated, especially in male patients.

-In the lists above, you have probably seen that both prostatitis and BPH have lower urinary symptoms in common.
-They include voiding symptoms, storage symptoms, and post-micturition symptoms.
+Dr. Kelepurovski answers: You’ve probably noticed that both prostatitis and BPH share lower urinary symptoms.
+These include voiding symptoms, storage symptoms, and post-micturition symptoms.
 In prostatitis, the most predominant are storage symptoms.

 For example, having urinary urgency, incontinence, waking up several times at night to urinate, and having increased volume and frequency of urination.